Psychiatric Nurse Resume Examples

 Education

-List your educational background, highlighting degrees in nursing or related fields.
+List your educational background; this surfaces degrees in nursing or related fields.

 - •Include the degree earned, institution's name, and graduation date.